 - In The Adversary Cycle book The Touch, the Dat-tay-vao, a healing power, also works in reverse if someone gets in the way of the person with the power, and kills them with one touch.

-- In the Laundry Files novel The Fuller Memorandum, the Nyarlathotep cultists' bungled summoning leaves Bob with the necromantic abilities of an Eater of Souls including the clearly labelled one.
+- In The Fuller Memorandum, the Nyarlathotep cultists' bungled summoning leaves Bob with the necromantic abilities of an Eater of Souls including the clearly labelled one.
 It takes some time for him to learn enough control to be able to touch someone without killing them.

 - In the Paradox Trilogy, the Stoneclaw virus grants this power to its host.
 When it is active, her hands turn a sooty black color, and anyone she touches dies.